ThomasQuinnKelly/bip-reference-person/docs/fortify-and-swa.md

 ## BIP Process

 All BIP service projects are created as a collection of maven reactor modules.
 The process for managing Fortify scan results is:

 1. Perform **scan** of the reactor modules - results of the scan are stored in the reactor (root) `/target/fortify` folder.
 This step is intended for use on _local_ and on the _build pipeline_.

 2. Perform **merge** of the new `/target/fortify/*.fpr` into the `/*.fpr` root FPR.
 This step is intended for use on _local_.
 It allows a team to retain the accumulated suppressions, comments, etc. The file should be committed and pushed to the project GitHub repo.

 ## Install and Run Fortify

-There are currently two maven profiles for running Fortify from maven (assuming installation prerequisites are met):
+There are currently two ways to run Fortify from maven (assuming installation prerequisites are met):

-1. `fortify` profile: This profile is in early versions of bip-framework 1.x. **It is _deprecated_ and will be removed in a future version.** This profile does not help developers with FPR merge.
+1. The `fortify` maven profile: This profile is in early versions of bip-framework 1.x. **It is _deprecated_ and will be removed in a future version.** This profile does not help developers with FPR merge.
 To run the scan: `mvn clean install -DskipIts=true -P fortify`

-2. `fortify-sca` and `fortify-merge` profiles: These new profiles are the recommended method of activating fortify scans and merges.
-There are various ways to run them (some outlined in [Install and Run Fortify](installation-help-guide.md#install-and-run-fortify)), but one common way is: `mvn clean install -Pfortify-sca -Dfortify.bind.phase=package` followed by `mvn antrun:run@fortify-merge -Pfortify-merge`
+2. The `fortify-sca` and `fortify-merge` maven profiles: These new profiles are the recommended method of activating fortify scans and merges.
+There are various ways to run them (recommended approach is outlined in [Install and Run Fortify](installation-help-guide.md#install-and-run-fortify)).
+Execute a full build first, then: `mvn initialize -Pfortify-sca` followed by `mvn antrun:run@fortify-merge -Pfortify-merge`

 See [Install and Run Fortify](installation-help-guide.md#install-and-run-fortify) for more details.